emilebosch/graphql-ruby-microservices/README.md

 I would recommend against microservices unless you really really really can't do otherwise.
 But if you have to, this might be the simplest approach.

-The simplest possible microservice architecture with ruby and graphql.

-Microservices are written in ruby with Distributed Ruby.
-Meaning you can call easy and fast the underlying microservices.
+The microservices itself are written in ruby with Distributed Ruby.
+Meaning you can call easy and fast the underlying microservices without any http layer.

+The setup is as follows:

+- User service for fetching users
+- Comment service for fetching comments
+- Graphql service as an umbrella

+All the services run in docker containers for easy building and deployment.

 To run the example: